Subscribe to get access

 readily-available materials: sugar, sand, and seashells.

 Joey Gouthiere, Jr., age 12, of Louisiana, founded Geaux Green, an environmental campaign that encourages everyone to take care of the Earth.
-He has convinced hundreds of people to join his cause and take his pledge to “pick up litter, recycle, plant trees and flowers, conserve water and electricity, and make the Earth a better place to live.”
+Moreover, he has convinced hundreds of people to join his cause and take his pledge to “pick up litter, recycle, plant trees and flowers, conserve water and electricity, and make the Earth a better place to live.”

 Since its inception, the Barron Prize has honored nearly 450 young heroes and has won the support of Girl Scouts of the USA, Jane Goodall’s Roots & Shoots, and the National Youth Leadership Council, among other organizations.
-The annual application deadline for the Gloria Barron Prize for Young Heroes is April 15th.
+Moreover, the annual application deadline for the Gloria Barron Prize for Young Heroes is April 15th.
 For more information, visit www.barronprize.org.